DIY Beeswax Citronella Candles

 I know someone is going to ask me.
-You can use paraffin for these candles, and even melt down candle stubs from partially burned candles.
+You can use paraffin for these candles, and even meltdown candle stubs from partially burned candles.
 It’s important to use only one kind of wax in each candle though.
-Different waxes burn at different temperatures and can create a problem with wick sizing when you mix waxes together.
-However, paraffin candles are petrochemical products and will have a negative impact on air quality, just like those acrid mosquito coils.
+Different waxes burn at different temperatures and can create a problem with wick sizing when you mix waxes.
+However, paraffin candles are petrochemical products and will hurt air quality, just like those acrid mosquito coils.
 Cough.
 Cough.

 I prefer beeswax candles and will melt down the stubs of beeswax tapers for this annual project.
 Beeswax is the only naturally occurring wax.
 Other cheaper waxes like paraffin wax and soy wax are made through chemical processes.
 They will pollute the air quality, while beeswax cleans the air of impurities.
 This is just as important out on the patio as it is in the kitchen.